 Beli-where?
 I got a lot of confused looks when I said I was headed to Belitung because few people have even heard of this place.
-Most Singaporeans are only familiar with Bali as a holiday destination in Indonesia, and for the time-strapped ones it’s Batam or Bintan instead, but there are over 8,000 islands in the Indonesian archipelago and I’m pretty stoked to introduce Belitung, a relatively untouched treasure that was once solely known for tin-mining but is being touted as the ‘new Bali’ with its beautiful beaches and signature large granite boulders.
+Most Singaporeans are only familiar with Bali as a holiday destination in Indonesia, and for the time-strapped ones it’s Batam or Bintan instead, but there are over 8,000 islands in the Indonesian archipelago and I’m pretty stoked to put together this Belitung travel guide to help you better explore this relatively untouched island paradise.

 Thanks to Garuda Indonesia who invited me to check out this new spot on their inaugural non-stop flight from Singapore to Belitung that they launched in October 2018* [Update June 2019: route has changed, details below].